faranalytics/socketnaut/README.md

 });

 service.server.on('request', async (req: http.IncomingMessage, res: http.ServerResponse) => {
-    const proxyAddressInfo: net.AddressInfo = await service.requestProxyAddressInfo(req.socket);
+    const proxySocketAddressInfo: ProxySocketAddressInfo = await service.requestProxySocketAddressInfo(req.socket);
+    console.log(proxySocketAddressInfo);
+    /* Output
+    {
+        local: { address: '192.0.2.1', family: 'IPv4', port: 3443 },
-    console.log(proxyAddressInfo); // e.g., { address: '93.184.216.34', family: 'IPv4', port: 3443 }
+        remote: { address: '198.51.100.1', family: 'IPv4', port: 35798 }
+    }
+    */
     res.end();
 });
 ```

-The information returned by the `ServiceAgent.requestProxyAddressInfo` method can be used for associating the remote client address and port with each request e.g., for logging purposes.
+The information returned by the `ServiceAgent.requestProxySocketAddressInfo` method can be used in order to associate the remote client address and port with each request e.g., for logging purposes.

 ## Logging